-Anyone who is interested in learning their options, how it all works, how to avoid non-medical interventions, best practices for the healthiest and safest births.
-And anyone who wants to leave a class with confidence in their choices!
+Anyone who is interested in leaving a classroom with confidence and answers.
+You will learn your options, how it all works, how to avoid non-medical interventions, best practices for the healthiest and safest births.

 Why not just read a childbirth book or take a free childbirth class?

 Classes introduce you to new people, and possibly life long friends.
-Their questions can reveal answers you didn't know you needed to know.
+Other family's questions can reveal answers you didn't know you needed to know.
 Books are great but can feel like homework.
-Sometimes free Hospital childbirth classes can teach you how to be the best patient at the hospital and not have room to teach you all your options common and not common in the hospital and out of the hospital.
+Sometimes free hospital childbirth classes can teach you how to be the best patient at the hospital and not have room to teach you all your options common and not common in the hospital and out of the hospital.
 Hospital policies can omit practices that many families find helpful, for instance.

 What's your childbirth philosophy?

-We teach from the philosophy that birth is normal, and education gives you all your options.
-If you're fully informed of the benefits and risks of all your options you will make the best decisions for your body, your birth and your family.
+We teach from the philosophy that birth is normal.
+This kind of education lays out all your options.
+If you're fully informed of the benefits and risks of all your options you will make the best decisions for your body, your family and for your birth.

 When should I take a childbirth class?